tristansokol/Bobcats/improved-jerk.md

 ### Exploitation

 Let's take a look at what happens when we enter the "exploitation" code branch.
-At the end of every episode, the maximum total cumulative reward (the largest in a running total of all the rewards achieved) acheived in an episode along with an array of all of the moves that were made (that is, a long list of 1x12 arrays that are mostly filled with false values), are stored in the solutions array.
+At the end of every episode, the maximum total cumulative reward (the largest in a running total of all the rewards achieved) achieved in an episode along with an array of all of the moves that were made (that is, a long list of 1x12 arrays that are mostly filled with false values), are stored in the solutions array.
 The array of all the moves is created by the `TrackedEnv` class’s `best_sequence` method, which returns all the moves made up until the maximum total reward wash achieved.
 A run that didn’t go well for me looked like this:
 ```python
 [(
   [1903800.0], # The sum of all the rewards